cameronjamesw/american-history-quiz/README.md

 - **Navigation Arrows**
     - Underneath the quiz window, the user will be able to cycle through the questions using navigation arrows.
 The respective arrow will display either the question before or after the current question, depending on which arrows the user presses.
     - The navigation arrows shall have a color pallet of lime green.
 This is going against the color pallet of the website in order to draw attention to the user, and thus making them aware that they have the ability to utilise question navigation using these arrows.
 When the arrows are hovered over, they will display a background color of a darker green, this indicating to the user that they are prompted to click.

+## Deployment

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://cameronjamesw.github.io/american-history-quiz

+## Features

 ## Manual Testing